Find Affordable College Courses

 79 Yearly Graduations

-The 4th most popular school in the country for family, consumer and human sciences majors who are seeking their master's degree is Texas Tech University.
+The 4th most popular school in the country for family, consumer & human sciences majors who are seeking their master's degree is Texas Tech University.
 Roughly 40,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,935 per year, while in-state graduate students, on average, pay $6,956 per year.
-The family, consumer and human sciences program at Texas Tech University awarded 79 master's degrees during the 2020-2021 school year.
-Of these students, 56% were women and 41% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 79 people received their master's degree in family, consumer & human sciences from Texas Tech.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+Those who complete their master's degree in family, consumer & human sciences at Texas Tech University make a median salary of 49,604.

 94% Women

-The 6th most popular school in the country for family, consumer and human sciences majors who are seeking their master's degree is University of Colorado Denver/Anschutz Medical Campus.
+The 6th most popular school in the country for family, consumer & human sciences majors who are seeking their master's degree is University of Colorado Denver/Anschutz Medical Campus.
 Each year, around 24,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,160 per year, while in-state graduate students, on average, pay $6,984 per year.
-During the 2020-2021 academic year, 71 people received their master's degree in family, consumer and human sciences from CU Anschutz.
-Around 13% of these students were from an underrepresented racial-ethnic group, and 90% were women.
+The average in-state tuition for full-time undergraduates is $9,096 per year, while in-state graduate students, on average, pay $8,100 per year.
+During the most recent year for which we have data, 71 people received their master's degree in family, consumer & human sciences from CU Anschutz.
+About 94% of this group were women, and 30% were students from an underrepresented racial-ethnic group.
+Data shows that CU Anschutz graduates that hold this degree go on to make a median salary of $49,604.

 #7